AgnostiqHQ/covalent-slurm-plugin/tests/docker_tests/README.md

 slurm_executor = SlurmExecutor(username="slurmuser", address="localhost", ssh_key_file="./slurm_test", conda_env="covalent", ignore_versions=True)
 ```

+This is assuming you are running this from inside the `tests/docker_tests` directory.
+If you are running this from somewhere else, make sure you change the `ssh_key_file` path to the correct path.

 You can mark `ignore_versions` as `False` (which is the default) if you want to make sure the same versions of python, covalent, and cloudpickle are used in the slurm job as on your local machine.